-How do we play rock music as drummers?
 When you’re playing rock music, you want to play with power, conviction, and intensity.
-Good dynamics are absolutely key as you need to make sure what you’re playing is cutting through, so don’t be afraid to add some volume behind your kick and snare hits!
-And, most importantly, play with confidence.
+Good dynamics are absolutely key as you need to make sure what you’re playing is cutting through, so don’t be afraid to add some volume behind your kick and snare hits.
+Most importantly, play with confidence.

 The most important aspects of rock drumming are the back beat (snare) and the down beat (kick).
-If you have these two things going and it’s rock solid, you can basically play to any rock song out there.
-You don’t even need to play you hi hats or ride cymbal!
+If you have these two things going and they’re rock solid, you can basically play to any rock song out there.
+You don’t even need to play your hi-hats or ride cymbal!

 Let’s jump right into the exercises.
 Practice each of these at a variety of tempos starting at 60 BPM.